Where to Stay in Medellin (+ BEST Medellin Neighborhoods)

 The two centers of the El Poblado neighborhood are the vibrant Parque El Poblado and Parque Lleras.
 More shaded squares than true parks, these areas form a central meeting point in the city, and are surrounded by some of the area’s best restaurants, cafes, and bars.

-Make sure to explore the streets surrounding the square and all the cool shops, galleries, and restaurants you’ll find here.
+Make sure to explore the streets surrounding the square and all the cool shops, galleries, and restaurants you’ll find here – it’s one of the best things to do in Medellin.
 The streets are colorful and lively most of the day.
-With so much to see and do here, and with by far the largest concentration of accommodation options in the city, this is definitely where to stay in Medellin for almost every traveler.

 Overall, I recommend that most visitors – especially visitors just in Medellin for two weeks or less – choose to stay in El Poblado.
 Close to all the restaurants, cafes, bars, and attractions you could ever want, this is the best place to stay in the city.